listfold/claude-git/README.md

 - [Claude Code Slash Commands Documentation](https://docs.anthropic.com/en/docs/claude-code/slash-commands) - Custom command creation

 **Get Started**: The git integration provides a foundation for building sophisticated local AI development tools.
 Start with the basic tracking hooks, explore the `/undo` command, then build your own local operations on top of the git foundation.

+THIS IS A TEST!
+THIS IS A TEST!
+FOO BAR 1000
+HELLO WORLD
+HELLO WORLD
+HELLO WORLD